brand-new and still without the 30.5 cm gun (1875)

 S.M.S.
 WESPE by W. Bohlayer.

-München and the photograph that shows her while being fitted out -
+Museum München and the photograph that shows her while being

-with occasional reference to the plan drawn by W. Bohlayer - who
+fitted out - with occasional reference to the plan drawn by W.

-drew on the same sources, in order to see how he interpreted various
+Bohlayer - who drew on the same sources, in order to see how he

 Construction progress is

-Armada Española del siglo XIX.
-La marina del Sexenio y de la
+siglo XIX.
+La marina del Sexenio y de la Restauracion

-much appreciate to hear from you: wefalck at wefalck dot eu
+appreciate to hear from you: wefalck at wefalck dot eu !!!

 CONWAY (1979): All the World‘s Fighting Ships